-Each year the BVCA commissions research into the performance of portfolio companies compared to public benchmarks and an attribution analysis in respect of exits.
-EY LLP was reappointed in 2019 to undertake this research and this has been published at www.bvca.co.uk/Research.
-The compliance rate for the provision of data is 89% (2018: 85%).
-The research states the results based on the data received and further interpretative analysis cannot be easily performed given the number of companies included in the dataset e.g. if a metric has increased, the specific reasons behind this cannot be inferred simply based on other data received as there may be other internal and external factors to consider.
+Each year the BVCA commissions research into the performance of portfolio companies compared to public benchmarks and a returns attribution analysis in respect of exits.
+EY LLP was reappointed in 2021 to undertake this research and this has been published at www.bvca.co.uk/Research.
+The compliance rate for the provision of data is 89% (2020: 87%).